 The collective expertise of the members of the Department of Biological Sciences covers a broad swath of classical and modern biology.
-From molecules to microbes and organisms to ecosystems, the faculty brings their love of all aspects of the life sciences to their classes and laboratories.
+From molecules to microbes and organisms to ecosystems, the faculty bring our love of all aspects of the life sciences to our classes and laboratories.
 We strive to ensure that our students have an understanding and appreciation of all of the levels of living systems.

 Student research is a key part of the faculty's mission as educators and scientists.
 We support students conducting research not only in our course laboratories but also working with individual faculty mentors one-on-one in independent study projects and Honors thesis research.
 Since the College's senior Honors program began in 1960, the Department of Biological Sciences has had more than 100 students graduate with Honors — more than any other department at Moravian.

 Christopher Jones | Professor and Chair

 M.Phil. in Molecular Biophysics & Biochemistry, Yale University